-However, Visa Waiver entrants cannot extend their stay beyond 90 days, unless it's an emergency.
+However, Visa Waiver entrants face some limitations.
+For starters, they cannot extend their stay beyond 90 days, unless it's an emergency.
 For example, during the coronavirus or COVID-19 pandemic, USCIS announced that it would be flexible in allowing VWP extensions to people whose departure was delayed as a result.
 By contrast, B-2 visitors can request an extension simply because they want to.

-Although the application process for a visitor visa is fairly simple, successfully obtaining the visa is harder than you might expect.
+Although the application process for a visitor visa is fairly simple, successfully obtaining it is harder than you might expect.
 The U.S. State Department, via its consulates around the world, denies a surprising number of visitor visa applications.
 For that reason, it's important to understand the eligibility criteria.

 Applicants for visitor visas must demonstrate that:

 Each of these criteria is important, and you'll need to provide convincing proof that you meet them, as discussed below.

 Foreign-national truck drivers may qualify for admission as B-1 visitors for business if they'll be picking up or delivering cargo that's in the stream of international commerce.
 See the Carriers Section of the Customs and Border Protection (CBP) website, for more information.